Zulfe/ESP32-NetFind/README.md

   * Display the count on connected LEDs.
 Can be `true` or `false`.
 * `DISP_OLED`
   * Display the count using a connected OLED display.
 Can be `true` or `false`.

+## Associated Test Code
+You can find code for changing the MAC address of the ESP32 in the [ESP32-MacSwitch](https://github.com/damon-shaw/ESP32-MacSwitch) project.

+You can use the ESP32-MacSwitch code to start up a visible access point with a MAC address of your choice.
+This allows you to test your MAC filter using another ESP32 board.